strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

 ## Setting up billing details

-1. Click on the **Continue to billing** button to be redirected to the second and final project creation interface.
-In this interface, you will review all your new project setup information, enter billing details and receive your invoice.
+1. Click on the **Continue to billing** button.
+If you chose the 14-days free trial, a dialog will open to recapitulate what this plan involves and how it works.
+Otherwise, you will directly be redirected to the second and final project creation interface.
+There you can review all your new project setup information, enter payment & billing details and receive your invoice.

     <ThemedImage
     alt="Payment & Billing"